microsoft/vscode-python-environments/README.md

 |ms-python.python:conda| `conda` |The conda package manager. |

 ## Settings Reference

-The extension recognizes and consumes a variety of settings from the Python extension and third-party providers to allow more control over your desired experience.

 | Setting (python-envs.) |	Default |	Description |
 | ----- | ----- | -----|